keptn/keptn.github.io/content/docs/0.18.x/reference/miscellaneous/distributor/index.md

 K8S_DEPLOYMENT_NAME: "server001-helm-server"
 ```

-If the execution plane integration uses the Distributor to manage event subscriptions,
-(`helm-service` and `jmeter-service` are among the integrations that do),
+Each integration that uses the distibutor must properly configure the value of `K8S_DEPLOYMENT_NAME`.
+Some integrations, including `helm-service` and `jmeter-service`,
+configure this value based on the value of the `app.kubernetes.io/name` Kubernetes label;
+for example, see the [Jmeter deployment.yaml](https://github.com/keptn/keptn/blob/master/jmeter-service/chart/templates/deployment.yaml#L105) file.
-you can instead provide a unique name for the execution plane
+For these integrations, you can provide a unique name for the execution plane
 by editing the `values.yaml` on each execution plane and setting a unique value for the `nameOverride` value.
+Note that, if the `nameOverride` value is set to a different value
+than the `K8S_DEPLOYMENT_NAME` environment variable,
+`K8S_DEPLOYMENT_NAME` takes precedence.

 ## Installation